networknext/next/README.md

 Network Next is a **network accelerator** for multiplayer games.

-It works by monitoring player connections and sending game traffic across an optimized route on a relay network when the default internet route has high latency, jitter or packet loss.
+It works by monitoring player connections and sending game traffic down an optimized route across a relay network when the default internet route has high latency, jitter or packet loss.

 You control the settings to decide when to accelerate your players.
-Set acceptable latency, jitter and packet loss values for your game, and how much latency reduction is needed before accelerating a player.
+Set acceptable latency, jitter and packet loss values for your game and only accelerate players above your threshold values.
+Also, set set how much latency reduction is required in milliseconds before accelerating a player.

+For example, only accelerate a player if their packet loss is above above 1%, or their jitter is above 10ms, or their latency is above 50 milliseconds round trip time _and_ you can reduce their latency by at least 20ms.

-This way you can tune Network Next to target network acceleration to players who need it the most.
-This saves you money, because you're not wasting money accelerating players who already have good network performance!
+This way you can target network acceleration to players who need it the most, while not wasting money accelerating players who already have good network performance!

 [![Build Status](https://networknext.semaphoreci.com/badges/next/branches/master.svg?style=shields&key=b74eb8a5-60a2-4044-a0db-cfeab84798dc)](https://networknext.semaphoreci.com/projects/next)